Chase Brokerage Review

 Miscellaneous Services

-Fractional Shares: Securities (excluding mutual funds) can only be traded in whole shares in self-directed accounts.
+Fractional Shares: Securities (excluding mutual funds) can only be traded in whole shares.

 DRIP Availability: Dividend reinvesting is available free of charge.